Yoonho-Lee-AI4Science/Natural-HNN/README.md

 # Natural-HNN

-## Citation
-If you use our pre-processed data files or our model, please cite our paper.

 ## Note
+Official implementation for `Disentangling Hyperedges through the Lens of Category Theory`, which is accepted to NeurIPS 2025.
 Official name of our model is `Natural-HNN`.
 However, it is named `disen_hgnn` in our implementation(code).
+If you use our pre-processed data files or our model, please cite our paper.

 ## Environment